OUT & ABOUT

 Take a self-guided walking tour around the collection of historic buildings including the Beechworth Historic Courthouse, Telegraph Station, Sub Treasury, Chinese Cultural Centre, Forestry Museum and the Robert O’Hara Burke Museum.
 These buildings were all constructed in the 1850’s from local honey coloured granite.
 Together they provide a fine reflection of a prosperous era.

+Another self-guided walking tour takes in the legacy of the pioneers in our historic buildings, heritage streetscapes and houses.
 Stand in the dock and cell where Ned Kelly stood during his committal hearing, and visit the sites of bushranger gang hideouts.

 More than 32 buildings are listed by the National Trust and Beechworth is regarded as Victoria's best preserved historic gold mining town, containing a rich legacy from the last century.
-Gold was first discovered in Beechworth in 1852.
-In fourteen years more than 4 million ounces or 115 tons of gold was found - with a value of 2 billion dollars (1997 gold prices).
+Meander through the eclectic mix of shops and galleries, including antiques, old wares and local handcrafts.

-Walk around Lake Sambell
+Walk Around Lake Sambell

 Follow the walking path around the banks of the lake – approx 30-40 minute round trip.